Crips: Crip-on-Crip rivalries

 The Crips became popular throughout southern Los Angeles as more youth gangs joined; at one point they outnumbered non-Crip gangs by 3 to 1, sparking disputes with non-Crip gangs, including the L.A.
 Brims, Athens Park Boys, the Bishops, The Drill Company, and the Denver Lanes.
 By 1971 the gang's notoriety had spread across Los Angeles.

 By 1971, a gang on Piru Street in Compton, California, known as the Piru Street Boys, formed and associated itself with the Crips as a set.
 After two years of peace, a feud began between the Pirus and the other Crip sets.
 It later turned violent as gang warfare ensued between former allies.
 This battle continued and by 1973, the Pirus wanted to end the violence and called a meeting with other gangs targeted by the Crips.
 After a long discussion, the Pirus broke all connections to the Crips and started an organization that would later be called the Bloods, a street gang infamous for its rivalry with the Crips.

 Since then, other conflicts and feuds were started between many of the remaining Crip sets.
-It is a common misconception that Crip sets feud only with Bloods.
-In reality, they also fight each other—for example, the Rolling 60s Neighborhood Crips and 83 Gangster Crips have been rivals since 1979.
+As well as feuding with Bloods, they also fight each other — for example, the Rolling 60s Neighborhood Crips and 83 Gangster Crips have been rivals since 1979.
 In Watts, the Grape Street Crips and the PJ Watts Crips have feuded so much that the PJ Watts Crips even teamed up with a local Blood set, the Bounty Hunter Bloods, to fight the Grape Street Crips.
 In the mid-1990s, the Hoover Crips rivalries and wars with other Crip sets caused them to become independent and drop the Crip name, calling themselves the Hoover Criminals.